 What is Clicker Training?

-Clicker training is a type of operant conditioning, which simply means, your dog gets a response for good behavior.
+Clicker training is a popular and effective way of teaching your pup new commands.
+It is a type of operant conditioning, which simply means your dog gets a response for good behavior.

 Clicker Training and Positive Reinforcement

 If you are working on using positive reinforcement in your training process, getting and using a clicker may be a great way to teach your dog good behaviors.
 In positive reinforcement training, you teach your dog some behaviors or tricks through a conditioned reinforcer, such as the use of a reward.

 Dog trainers have been using clickers to teach various desirable behaviors.
 Even new dog owners have also resorted to the use of this device, along with a reward like a dog treat or dog toy, every time they need to inculcate something in their dogs, like a desired behavior.